 The trading price of our Class A common stock has been, and is likely to be, highly volatile and subject to wide fluctuations in response to various factors, some of which we cannot control.
-For example, the closing price of our Class A common stock since its trading began on May 14, 2021, to August 8, 2022, has ranged from a low of \$11.30 to a high of \$37.11.
+For example, the closing price of our Class A common stock from January 1, 2022 to May 5, 2023, has ranged from a low of \$5.41 to a high of \$28.06.
 The stock market in general, and pharmaceutical and biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.